swimmath27/GameOfGames/README.md

 #Game Of Games
-to install:
+To Install:

-1. download/clone this git repo
+1. Download/Clone this git repo (Xcode can do this or you can do it from a Terminal).
-2. navigate to the directory in a terminal
+2. Navigate to the directory in a Terminal.
-3. run "pod install"
+3. Run `pod install`.
- 1. you may need to "gem install cocoapods", try that if it doesn't work
+ 1. You may need to `gem install cocoapods`, try that if it doesn't work.
-4. open GameOfGames.xcworkspace
+4. Open GameOfGames.xcworkspace in Xcode.
-5. select your iphone in the toolbar at the top for GameOfGames > [here]
+5. Select your iPhone in the toolbar at the top left (next to the play and stop buttons) for [GameOfGames > MyIphone]
-6. click the play button
+6. Click the play button.
-7. enjoy!
+7. Enjoy!